OE-Cake!

 OE-Cake was a casual/freeware version of the no-longer available PhysiCafe program marketed towards professional use, which was a Japanese language application utilizing the same engine.

 The name OE-Cake comes from the name of the engine and the word "cake" loosely means "draw" in Japanese; its name therefore means "OctaveEngine Draw".

 The developers of OE-Cake left Prometech Software Inc., and went on to form their own company, Phyzios Inc. They developed a web-app, Phyzios Studio, which lasted for a short time before being discontinued.

 File format

 OE-Cake uses the .OEC file format for saving scenes made using the program.

 In OE-Cake version 1.1b, the file format was changed.
 Version 1.0b files can be opened with version 1.1.2b.

 Version 1.1.2b files cannot be properly opened in version 1.0b.

-OE-Cake files are stored in plaintext format, which makes them easy to share, small in size, and allows copying and pasting of particles and modifiy the behaviour of the engine.
+OE-Cake files are stored in plaintext format, which makes them easy to share, small in size, and allows copying and pasting of particles and modify the behaviour of the engine.

 OE-Cake supports changing of the Parameters that define the physics and other behaviours in the game.
 To change these parameters, open an OE-Cake save with a text editor, scroll to the bottom, and change the values of a variable to change the behaviour of the game.